DDorj/test/LOGO_IMPLEMENTATION.md

 **Logo**: Tech-ZONE-logo-hundlun-black-2.webp
 **Ready**: YES

-Your Ayanga Store now has a professional logo image in the header! 🎉
+Your Tech Store now has a professional logo image in the header! 🎉